live-image-tracking-tools/geff/docs/specification.md

 The `nodes\props` group is optional and will contain one or more `node property` groups, each with a `values` array and an optional `missing` array.

 - `values` arrays can be any zarr supported dtype, and can be N-dimensional.
 The first dimension of the `values` array must have the same length as the node `ids` array, such that each row of the property `values` array stores the property for the node at that index in the ids array.
+String  values will be stored according to the [zarr-extensions string specification](https://github.com/zarr-developers/zarr-extensions/tree/main/data-types/string) - as variable length UTF8 strings.

 - The `missing` array is an optional, a one dimensional boolean array to support properties that are not present on all nodes.
 A `1` at an index in the `missing` array indicates that the `value` of that property for the node at that index is None, and the value in the `values` array at that index should be ignored.
 If the `missing` array is not present, that means that all nodes have values for the property.

 - Geff provides special support for spatio-temporal properties, although they are not required.
 When `axes` are specified in the `geff` metadata, each axis name identifies a spatio-temporal property.
 Spatio-temporal properties are not allowed to have missing arrays.
 Otherwise, they are identical to other properties from a storage specification perspective.